2028 Summer Olympics: New sports

-In August 2022, the LA Organizing Committee shortlisted nine proposed sports for consideration as optional events for these Olympics: baseball/softball, breaking (breakdance), cricket, flag football, karate, kickboxing, lacrosse, squash, and motorsport.
-On October 9, 2023, the Organizing Committee announced that they had officially submitted baseball/softball, cricket, flag football, lacrosse, and squash for consideration by the IOC.
+In August 2022, LAOCOG shortlisted nine proposed sports for consideration as optional events for these Olympics: baseball/softball, breaking (breakdance), cricket, flag football, karate, kickboxing, lacrosse, squash, and motorsport.
+On October 9, 2023, LAOCOG announced that they had officially submitted baseball/softball, cricket, flag football, lacrosse, and squash for consideration by the IOC.
 All five sports were approved at the 141st IOC Session in Mumbai, India.
 The IOC also reinstated modern pentathlon and weightlifting for the core program, citing that the sports' governing bodies had made sufficient efforts in carrying out reforms.
-The IOC withheld a decision on boxing due to the IBA's expulsion and insufficient reach by World Boxing; in February 2025, the IOC granted provisional recognition to World Boxing, citing its progress on reach and commitments to integrity.
+The IOC withheld an immediate decision on boxing due to the IBA's expulsion and insufficient reach by World Boxing; in February 2025, the IOC granted provisional recognition to World Boxing, citing its progress on reach and commitments to integrity.

-On March 20, 2025, at the 144th IOC Session in Greece, the IOC voted unanimously to approve a recommendation by the IOC Executive Board to reinstate boxing, with the event being sanctioned by World Boxing.
+On March 20, 2025, at the 144th IOC Session in Greece, the IOC voted unanimously to approve a recommendation by the IOC executive board to reinstate boxing, with the event being sanctioned by World Boxing.

 Notwithstanding the approval of cricket by the IOC, USA Cricket is not currently certified as a national governing body by the United States Olympic & Paralympic Committee (USOPC), which would be required in order for the sport to be contested.
 The ICC has previously warned that USA Cricket's governance would need to be reformed in order to meet USOPC standards, and began a process to "reset" the organization to meet them.

+Participating National Olympic Committees

+As of Sep 2026, the following 34 nations have qualified.
+The United States' total reflects expected host country quota allocations.
+In 2025, under the leadership of Kirsty Coventry, the International Olympic Committee (IOC) is considering the return of Russia and Belarus to the Games, with both countries having been heavily restricted since 2022 due to the Russo-Ukrainian war.
+On July 7, 2026, the IOC provisionally lifted its ban on the Russian Olympic Committee.

+There have been calls from American and Canadian officials to allow a special dispensation for the Haudenosaunee confederacy to compete in the lacrosse sixes tournaments, due to the historical significance of lacrosse to its people.
+World Lacrosse recognizes Haudenosaunee as a member, and it has fielded men's and women's teams in its world championships, but it does not have a National Olympic Committee; its players could still theoretically play for the Canada or the United States teams, but most have stated that they would only play for Haudenosaunee.